 Premier Marinas' Port Solent Marina is located in the upper reaches of Portsmouth Harbour, just outside the city of Portsmouth and close to the A3(M) London to Portsmouth road and the M27 motorway.
 How to find the marina by road, rail, air and sea are described here.
-Contact the marina if you have any other queries about finding the South Coast marina.

 Approaching Port Solent Marina by Sea